 Please note: We are all aware of the personal/financial ramifications when we consider a job change.
 Take this post in the spirit in which it was written: to be helpful.

 Many of us have experienced the wrong job.
-Fault is difficult to assign.
+I would say that fault is difficult to assign.
 However, it may be dawning on you that your work life is dangerously out of alignment.
-Nothing is worse than throwing yourself into work — yet things seem to continue to go very, very wrong.
+Nothing is worse than throwing yourself into work with the best of intentions — yet things seem to continue to go very, very wrong.

 Remember that “withering on the vine” is not a viable career strategy.